-Sulfur dioxide emissions from converter and smelter operations may be estimated through the use of a mass balance.
+Sulfur dioxide emissions from smelter operations may be estimated through the use of a mass balance.
 However, the greater the level of accuracy applied to the process inputs and outputs, the more accurate the estimate of emission will be.
-Figure 9.1 shows a simplified approach to SO2 emissions from sinter/smelter operations.
+In Figure 9.1 below, the diagram shows a simplified approach to SO_2 emissions from sinter/smelter operations.

-Figure 9.1 - Estimating SO, Emissions
+Figure 9.1 - Estimating SO2 Emissions

 The weight percent of sulfur (as elemental S) in the fuel and feedstock (concentrate and flux) is used to estimate the total inputs to the process.
-Outputs are based on representative sampling of the product (matte or anode zinc) and waste (slag or slimes).
+Outputs are based on representative sampling product and waste (slag).